 That’s it!
 We have all the files you need!

-First go to http://playerio.com/register and fill in the fields.
+First go to https://playerio.com/register and fill in the fields.
 Then press sign up.
-This will take you directly to the admin panel.
+This will take you directly to the Control Panel.

-Don’t worry if you accidentally navigate away from the admin panel.
-Simply go to any http://playerio.com site and click the Go to admin panel link in the top right corner.
+Don’t worry if you accidentally navigate away from the Control Panel.
+Simply go to any https://playerio.com site and click the Go to Control Panel link in the top right corner.